Minecraft App Details:

 Sex Mods?
 Well, kind of, but not really.
 You can read more about it in this blog post from our friends at Protect Young Minds, but Mojang has never sanctioned X-rated content.
 But, there’s a hack for everything.

 Stranger Danger – There is now an app called “Multiplayer for Minecraft PE” which allows players to enjoy online play against other Minecrafters without being on the same Wi-Fi signal.
 The risk of running into another player with bad intent was minimal when networks were limited to the same Wi-Fi signal, but with the ability to now play with strangers, parents must be much more vigilant if they allow use of the “Multiplayer” app.
-Consider this news story from Texas about a predator who used Minecraft to get to a young girl.
+Online games are known to be popular arenas for sexual predators to groom kids and teens.

 Who’s this Steve Guy?
 “Steve” is the first-person player used by Minecrafters.
 Players can download “skins” online to put on Steve to dress him up in an endless number of outfits.
 Like anything where humans get involved, there are some websites that promote skins that are very inappropriate.
 Parents just need to be careful there.